-1. With a volumetric pipette, transfer 50 mL of wine into a 250 mL conical flask.
+1. Using a volumetric pipette, transfer 50 mL of wine into a 250 mL Erlenmeyer flask.

-2. Add 12 mL of the sodium hydroxide solution (1 M), using a 25 mL measuring cylinder.
-Cover the flask with Parafilm, swirl the contents, then let it stand for at least 20 minutes.
+2. Add 12 mL of the sodium hydroxide solution (1 M) using a 25 mL graduated cylinder.
+Cover the flask with Parafilm and swirl the content.
+Let it stand for at least 20 minutes.

-3. Add 5 mL of the sulfuric acid solution (2.5 M), and approx. 2 mL of starch solution using a disposable plastic pipette.
+3. Using disposable plastic pipettes, add 5 mL of the sulfuric acid solution (2.5 M) followed by ca 2 mL of starch solution.

-4. Titrate the content of the conical flask with the iodine solution in the burette, until a dark colour appears and persists for at least 15 seconds.
-Record the titration volume V_3 .
+4. Titrate the content of the Erlenmeyer flask with the iodine solution in the burette, until a dark color appears and persists for at least 15 seconds.
+Record the titration volume $V_3$ .